maxehmookau/echonest-ruby-api/README.md

 You can even **identify** a song simply from its fingerprint!

 Firstly generate an [Echoprint](http://echoprint.me/) code.
 You'll need to run and compile this for whatever platform you're using. [echonest/echoprint-codegen](https://github.com/echonest/echoprint-codegen) Then just pass the generated code to the `song.identify` method.

-    song.idenfity(code)
+    song.idenfity(YOUR_ECHOPRINT_CODE)

 Checkout `spec/song_spec.rb` for an example code.

+Note that this calls the song/identify API endpoint and does *not* support other Echoprint servers.

 ## Contributing